Rashmihere/Rashmihere.github.io/_posts/2018-06-12-Product-Metrics.md

 ---
 layout: post
-title:  "Defining Product Metrics > How to measure a Product"
+title: How to measure a Product"
 author: rashmi
 image: assets/images/Pmetrics.png
 ---